raspberrypi/documentation/glossary/README.md

 - **BCM2835** – The SoC used on the Raspberry Pi 1, Compute Module 1, and Raspberry Pi Zero range; see our [official documentation](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2835/README.md).
 - **BCM2836** – The SoC used on the original Raspberry Pi 2; see our [official documentation](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2836/README.md).
 - **BCM2837** – The SoC used on the Raspberry Pi 3, Compute Module 3, and Raspberry Pi 2 version 1.2; see our [official documentation](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2837/README.md).
+- **BCM2711** – The SoC used on the Raspberry Pi 4B; see our [official documentation](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2711/README.md).
 - **BLE/BTLE** - Bluetooth Low Energy, a low-power version of the Bluetooth wireless communications protocol.
 - **BT** - Bluetooth, a short-range, low-bandwidth, wireless commmunication protocol often used for mobile devices.
 - **CODEC** – Coder/Decoder, hardware or software blocks that encode and/or decode video or audio data.